robclark56/bitcoinPay-PHP/README.md

 * __EXPIRY_SECONDS__ defines a time window that starts as soon as the Payment Pequest is generated, and ends EXPIRY_SECONDS later.
 For a payment to be received it must be broadcast to the blockchain within that window.
 It does not have to be confirmed within that window.
 If the payment is broadcast after EXPIRY_SECONDS, bitcoinPay will not track the payment.
 This window adds a degree of protection when the FIAT/BTC exchange rate is rapidly changing.
 * __MINE_SECONDS__ defines a time interval that starts as soon as the Payment Request is generated, and ends MINE_SECONDS later.
 A non-expired payment that is mined (include in a block) within this window, and has sufficient confirmations is accepted as PAID.
 This window protects for the case when the sender does not include sufficient miner fee and inclusion in the blockchain takes too long, again risking invoice under-payment in fiat value.

-The cron job runs periodically to check pending payments. `bitcoinPay.php`is designed to be that cron job, if:
+The cron job runs periodically to check pending payments. `bitcoinPay.php`can be used as the file for that cron job, if:

-* called as a URL with one GET parameter as follows `https://.../bitcoinPay.php?checksettled`, or
+* called as a URL with one GET parameter as follows `https://my.estore.com/bitcoinPay/bitcoinPay.php?checksettled`, or
-* called from the command-line as follows:  ` php bitcoinPay.php checksettled`
+* called from the command-line as follows:  `$ php bitcoinPay.php checksettled`

  The logic used is as follows: